Rule 5160:1-2-08 | Medicaid: individual responsibilities.

 (1) When applying for or receiving any medical assistance, an individual must:

-(a) Sign, under penalty of perjury, and submit an application for medical assistance.
-The individual's signature may be written (original or a copy), electronic, or telephonic.
+(a) Sign, under penalty of perjury, and submit an application for medical assistance in accordance with rule 5160:1-2-01 of the Administrative Code.

 (b) Cooperate with the administrative agency in any eligibility determination for initial or continuing coverage, audit, and quality control process set out in this chapter of the Administrative Code.
 The individual must: